Emma Louise

 Are you usually happy with the results?
 What do you think about your art?

 The first time I had a commission for someone I didn’t know!
-It was for a wedding present and was an illustration of the reception venue.
+It was for a wedding present and illustrated the reception venue.
 It was the first time I had adequately done a commission, and I had no idea what I was doing!
 So much goes into it – choosing materials, finding the right pens, figuring out how on earth to package it so it wouldn’t get bent in the post, writing labels, making the wrapping pretty, I just made it up as I went along.
 I remember feeling like I’d achieved something.
 Someone was asking for a drawing, and it wasn’t out of pity!

-It’s one of those times I look back at now and think, ‘why the heck did I think that was okay to send?!’ – the details were just not there.
+It’s one of those times I look back at now and think, ‘Why the heck did I think that was okay to send?!
+The details were just not there.
 But that was about five years ago now, so thankfully, we’ve developed a much better style.

 What do you do when you don’t feel like making illustrations or painting?

 I don’t do it.
 I’ll have a day off and plan to have the whole time creating with the tunes rolling and Earl Grey teas on tap, but if the day arrives and I’m not in the right mindset, I won’t always force it.
-I used to try and push through, but it would end in frustration, and I’d feel irritated at the lack of ‘good’ or ‘useable’ work by the end of it.
+I used to try and push through, but it would end in frustration, and I’d feel irritated at the lack of ‘good’ or ‘usable’ work by the end of it.

 What are your hopes for the future?
 Where do you see your art practice heading?